-A A - Thomas Marie Time - BEHAVIOR DEFINITION PENALTY Possession or use of Possessing, transmitting, or using any kind of firearm, fireworks, explosives, Suspension with recommendation for weapons or dangerous chemicals, or detonation devices, or look-alike or item which can be expulsion and possible permanent instruments considered a weapon or used as a weapon on school grounds or school exclusion. sponsored activity.
-WALLES WAND WALLES WALLES WAND WALLES WAND WALLES WAND WALLES WAND WALLES WALLES WAND WALLES WAND WALLES WAND WAND WAND WALLES WAND WAND WALLES WAND WAND WAND WAND WAND WAND WAND WAND Sale, use, or possession of Selling, using, or possessing drugs, mood-altering chemicals, alcohol, other Suspension with possible drugs or alcohol controlled substance or substances (including counterfeit or look-alike substances). recommendation for expuision Intentionally causing or attempting to cause physical injury, or intentionally Suspension with possible Assault/Battery behaving in such a way as could reasonably cause physical injury to a recommendation for expulsion student, staff member, or any other person.
+BEHAVIOR DEFINITION PENALTY Possession or use of Possessing, transmitting, or using any kind of firearm, fireworks, explosives, Suspension with recommendation for weapons or dangerous chemicals, or detonation devices, or look-alike or item which can be expulsion and possible permanent instruments considered a weapon or used as a weapon on school grounds or school sponsored activity. exclusion.
+Sale, use, or possession of drugs or alcohol Selling, using, or possessing drugs, mood-altering chemicals, alcohol, other controlled substance or substances (including counterfeit or look-alike substances).
+Suspension with possible recommendation for expulsion Assault/Battery Intentionally causing or attempting to cause physical injury, or intentionally behaving in such a way as could reasonably cause physical injury to a student, staff member, or any other person.
 Such behaviors shall include, but not be limited to, occurrences on school property, school buses, or at any school-sponsored activity.
-The state of the s Sexual Offenses Inappropriate sexual acts or touching performed on school grounds or school Suspension with possible sponsored activity. recommendation for expulsion Arson The deliberate burning or setting fire on school grounds or school sponsored Suspension with possible • activity. recommendation for expulsion Bomb Threats/False Making a knowingly false statement regarding the possession or location of Suspension with possible Alarms explosives or incendiary materials or activating the fire alarm system on recommendation for expulsion school property or reporting a fire when no fire exists or unauthorized discharge of a fire extinguisher.
-Volatile Acts Disruption of the educational process by use of violence, force, coercion, Suspension with possible threat, or disorderly conduct on or off school grounds.
-This shall include the recommendation for expulsion use of same to incite others towards acts of disruption (individual or group related).
-A THE STATE OF THE Inappropriate Conduct Any other offenses which are life or health threatening.
-Suspension with possible recommendation for expulsion Possession of containers of Provision of urine or other substances or other acts undertaken for the Out-of-school suspension. urine or other substances purpose of falsifying, disrupting or otherwise interfering with drug and One (1) to ten (10) days. l monior course.
-The state of the s
+Suspension with possible recommendation for expulsion Sexual Offenses Inappropriate sexual acts or touching performed on school grounds or school sponsored activity.
+Suspension with possible recommendation for expulsion Arson The deliberate burning or setting fire on school grounds or school sponsored activity.
+Suspension with possible recommendation for expulsion Bomb Threats/False Alarms Making a knowingly false statement regarding the possession or location of explosives or incendiary materials or activating the fire alarm system on school property or reporting a fire when no fire exists or unauthorized discharge of a fire extinguisher.
+Suspension with possible recommendation for expulsion Volatile Acts Disruption of the educational process by use of violence, force, coercion, threat, or disorderly conduct on or off school grounds.
+This shall include the use of same to incite others towards acts of disruption (individual or group related).
+Suspension with possible recommendation for expulsion Inappropriate Conduct Any other offenses which are life or health threatening.
+Suspension with possible recommendation for expulsion Possession of containers of urine or other substances Provision of urine or other substances or other acts undertaken for the purpose of falsifying, disrupting or otherwise interfering with drug and alcohol testing.
+Out-of-school suspension.
+One (1) to ten (10) days.